Can You Deduct Fines and Parking Tickets on Your Taxes?

 In general, fines and penalties for breaking the law are not tax-deductible.
 This means that if you receive a fine for violating a traffic law or for breaking any other law, you cannot deduct the cost of the fine on your tax return.
 The Canada Revenue Agency (CRA) specifically disallows the deduction of any fine or penalty imposed by a government, court, or regulatory body.

 However, there are some exceptions to this rule.
-For instance, if you receive a parking ticket while conducting business, you may be able to deduct the cost of the ticket.
-This is because the cost of the ticket is considered a legitimate business expense.
+For instance, if you receive a private parking ticket while conducting business, you may be able to deduct the cost of the ticket.
+This is because the cost of the ticket is considered a legitimate business expense and it wasn't imposed by a local, municipal, provincial, or federal government body.
 To qualify for this deduction, you will need to keep detailed records of the parking expenses and demonstrate that they were incurred while conducting business.
 You should also keep a logbook of your business trips, noting the date, destination, and purpose of the trip.

 Another situation where fines may be deductible is when they are considered part of the cost of doing business.
 For example, if a business is fined for violating a health and safety regulation, the cost of the fine may be deductible as a business expense.
 However, the CRA will scrutinize such deductions closely to ensure that the business owner can demonstrate that the fine was necessary to continue operating the business.